-- 30% GOAL A: Measure, audit, and evaluate the physical inventory of grain held by grain warehouse keepers and grain dealers, in accordance with standards of Wis.
-Stat. ch.
-126 and Admin.
+- 50% GOAL A: Measure, audit and evaluate the physical inventory of grain held by grain warehouse keepers and grain dealers, in accordance with standards of Wis.
+Stat. chapter 126 and Admin.
 Code ch.
-99. - A.1 Measure and diagram new and existing storage facilities, to determine the storage capacity of each building, bin, hopper, dryer, etc. - A.2 Determine grain inventory by measuring the grain in each building, bin, etc., and through the use of geometric formulas, mathematical calculations, test weights, and grain pack factors, calculate both the amount of grain per foot and the total amount of grain in holding. - A.3 Examine the warehouse receipts to look for evidence of forwarded grain. - A.4 Calculate total grain inventory by adding together grain inventory and forwarded grain. - A.5 Examine warehouse receipt registers to determine what warehouse receipts are outstanding and calculate total bushels for which warehouse receipts have been issued. - A.6 Examine individual producer settlement sheets and scale tickets to determine the amount of grain held in open storage for producers and the amount of grain being held in Grain Bank for producers. - A.7 Examine deferred pricing and basis contracts, both purchases and sales, to: - Determine quantity of grain received and unpriced. - Determine the amount of grain sales made and shipped but unpriced. - Determine the portion of grain hedged on the futures market. - A.8 Examine Daily Position Records (DPR) and reconcile these records with physical grain on hand and storage/sales records. - A.9 Review audit reports of other auditors for completeness and accuracy. - A.10 Train new auditors on the complex procedures of auditing grain warehouses and measuring grain inventory.
+99. - A.1 Measure and diagram new and existing storage facilities to determine the storage capacity of each building, bin, hopper, dryer, etc. - A.2 Determine grain inventory by measuring the grain in each building, bin, etc., and through the use of geometric formulas, mathematical calculations, test weights, and grain pack factors, calculate both the amount of grain per foot and the total amount of grain in holding. - A.3 Examine warehouse receipts to look for evidence of forwarded grain. - A.4 Calculate total grain inventory by adding together grain inventory and forwarded grain. - A.5 Examine warehouse receipt registers to determine what warehouse receipts are outstanding and calculate total bushels for which warehouse receipts have been issued. - A.6 Examine individual producer settlement sheets and scale tickets to determine the amount of grain held in open storage for producer and the amount of grain being held in Grain Bank for producers. - A.7 Examine Daily Position Records (DPR) and reconcile these records with physical grain on hand and storage/sales records. - A.8 Examine deferred pricing and basis contracts, both purchases and sales, to: - Determine quantity of grain received and unpriced. - Determine the amount of grain sales made and shipped but unpriced. - Determine the portion of grain hedged on the futures market. - A.9 Assist higher level auditors in conducting large or complex audits/investigations.

-Agriculture Auditor 3 - Producer Security Section (Grain) Division of Trade and Consumer Protection - Bureau of Business Trade Practices Page 2 of 4
+Agriculture Auditor (Grain) - Producer Security Section Division of Trade & Consumer Protection - Bureau of Business Trade Practices Page 2 of 4